Rafael-Remigio/IES_102435/lab1/README.md

 		e) Its important to take an extra step to ensure data persistence; If we want to have the data to be stored after the docker stops running we need to Bind a volume.
 We can do this using "-v path" in the run command
+		Also it allows us to change code locally and having docker running from those local files.
+We used this in exercice 4 e) by adding a volume location to the docker-compose.yml file